‘Jersey Shore’ Star Deena Nicole Cortese Fans Flip Out Over Latest Photo Of Son CJ

 “My boys still think they’re fancy when they get hot chocolate in their coffee cups,” shared a second Instagram user of the idea that kids liked to mimic their parents.

 “Two cuties.
-Did not know you were a Yorkie Mom too!” questioned a third fan, who added a smiley face emoji with heart eyes to the end of their comment.
+Did not know you were a Yorkie Mom too!” questioned a third fan, who added a smiley face emoji with heart eyes to the end of the comment.

 “This smile!!!
 Too stinking adorable!!
 He looks just like you in this pic Deena, you have the same smile,” said a fourth fan.